 The growth trend established by VSE's record high revenues and profits in 2004 and 2005 is expected to continue in 2006.
-The major contributors to 2006 results are expected to be: 1) a continuation of the Taiwan Ship Transfer work performed by BAV; 2) performance on the TBPS Program; 3) new work performed on
+The major contributors to 2006 results are expected to be: 1) a continuation of the Taiwan Ship Transfer work performed by BAV; 2) performance on the TBPS Program; 3) new work performed on the CED Army Equipment Support Program; 4) growth in ELD's Equipment Refurbishment Services provided to the U. S. Army Reserve; 5) additional work provided by Other Significant Contracts; and 6) Potential New Contract Opportunities.

 Taiwan Ship Transfer.
-The Taiwan ship transfer effort is expected to continue through mid to late 2006, allowing BAV to maintain revenue levels in 2006 similar to 2005.
-Funded backlog on the BAV Ship Transfer Program was approximately \$97 million as of March 31, 2006.
+The Taiwan ship transfer effort is expected to continue through late 2006, allowing BAV to maintain revenue levels in 2006 similar to 2005.
+Funded backlog on the BAV Ship Transfer Program was approximately \$93 million as of June 30, 2006.

 TBPS Program.
 SED began delivery of completed vehicle protection systems on this program in 2005, and work on the program increased during the first three quarters of 2005.
 Changes in production schedules can result from operating in an uncertain and volatile environment in Iraq, changing Army needs, technical specification issues, and facility location changes.
 Such changes caused work on this program to level off during the fourth quarter of 2005 and the first quarter of 2006.
-Production levels are expected to increase again beginning in the second quarter of 2006 and the program is expected to generate increased levels of revenue in 2006.
-Funded backlog on the TBPS program was approximately \$44 million as of March 31, 2006.
+Production levels increased again beginning in the second quarter of 2006 and the program is expected to generate increased levels of revenue in 2006.
+Funded backlog on the TBPS program was approximately \$32 million as of June 30, 2006.

 CED Army Equipment Support Program.
-During the first quarter of 2006, work on this program was transitioned from a predecessor contract to CED's contract task order, and CED revenue from this program is expected to accelerate rapidly beginning in the second quarter of 2006.
-The program is new work and is expected to increase Company revenues in 2006.
-The majority of the \$139 million base year task order is expected to be worked in 2006.
-The contract task order for this program is incrementally funded, with funded backlog of approximately \$49 million as of March 31, 2006, and additional funding received in April 2006 of approximately \$38 million.
+This program is new work and is expected to increase Company revenues in 2006.
+During the first quarter of 2006, work on this program was transitioned from a predecessor contract to CED's contract task order, and CED's revenue from this program increased in the second quarter.
+Additional increases in revenue from this program are projected for the next six months, and most of the \$139 million base year task order is expected to be completed in 2006.
+The contract task order for this program is incrementally funded, with funded backlog of approximately \$66 million as of June 30, 2006.